 Child support generally lasts until the child reaches the age of majority.
 In many states, that is considered to be 18 years of age, but it may be extended until the child graduates from high school.
 A few states consider the age of majority to be 21.
 Many states have enacted legislation that would require support payments to be made past the age of majority if a child is mentally or physically disabled.

 A child support order can be subject to modification at a later date.
-Both the custodial and the non-custodial parent can request a modification of a child support order.
-Modifications are often predicated upon an unexpected and adverse change in financial circumstances, such as a job loss or a medical emergency.
-In order to obtain a modification, a parent must request it from the same court that granted the order.
+Both the custodial and non-custodial parent can request a modification of a child support order.
+These are often based on a change in financial circumstances, such as a job loss or a medical emergency.
+In order to obtain a modification, a parent must request it from the same court that granted the original order.

 How Is Child Support Enforced?